Virtually torsion-free covers of minimax groups: Examples of finitely generated -groups

 \section{Examples of finitely generated $\mathfrak{M_{\infty}}$-groups}

 In this section, we collect some examples of finitely generated $\mathfrak{M_\infty}$-groups.
-The principal purpose of these examples is to show that there are $\mathfrak{M_\infty}$-groups that fail to admit an $\mathfrak{M}_1$-covering whose kernel is virtually central and polycyclic, as in Example 1.4.
+The principal purpose of these examples is to show that there are $\mathfrak{M_\infty}$-groups that fail to admit an $\mathfrak{M}_1$-covering whose kernel is polycyclic.
 This is demonstrated by Examples 7.1 and 7.6, the first of which has two primes in its spectrum and the second just a single prime.

-\begin{example}{\rm For any pair of distinct primes $p$ and $q$, we define a finitely generated solvable minimax group $G_1(p,q)$ which will have following properties.
+\begin{example}{\rm For any pair of distinct primes $p$ and $q$, we define a finitely generated solvable minimax group $G_1(p,q)$ with the following properties.